HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md

-# Using In-House CA/PKI for Search V2 Certificates
+# Using in-house CA or PKI for Search V2 certificates

-Use this guide to request certificates from your organization’s certificate authority (CA) or public key infrastructure (PKI) for Search V2 deployment.
+This topic discusses how to request certificates from your organization’s certificate authority (CA) or public key infrastructure (PKI) for Search V2 deployment.

 ## When to use this guide